KaterinaWalter/webdocs/docs/unit03/unit3activities.md

 ## 🖼️ ACTIVITY #1: Art Gallery

-We will build a webpage for a fictional **art gallery** to demonstrate using Bootstrap classes for all of the styling and layout.
+We will build a professional-looking webpage for a fictional **art gallery** using ONLY Bootstrap classes for all of the styling and layout.

-### PART A: Hero Section
+### PART A: Design a Hero Section

 <div class="task" markdown="block">